apache/flink/docs/setup/config.md

 ## Environment

 - `env.log.dir`: (Defaults to the `log` directory under Flink's home) Defines the directory where the Flink logs are saved.
+It has to be an absolute path.

 ## Background